5etools-mirror-1/5etools-mirror-1.github.io/test/schema-template/README.md

 ### `$$ifSite`/`$$ifBrew`

-The value will be merged into its parent iff the compilation mode matches the key, for example:
+The value will be merged into its parent if the compilation mode matches the key, for example:

 ---